paulshuker/coppafisher/docs/index.md

 Coppafish will not automatically install updates.
 But, you will see a warning at the start of a pipeline if a new online version is available.

-To update version, follow all [install](#install) instructions again while inside of your coppafish conda environment.
+To update version, delete the old conda environment by `#!terminal conda env remove -n coppafish`.
+Then follow all [install](#install) instructions again while inside of your coppafish conda environment.

 You can verify your install by running `#!terminal pip show coppafish` in the coppafish environment to check you have the latest version.